Today's admission times: from 11:00 a.m. to 8:00 p.m.

 Speed: 16 kn (submerged)

-The electric drive:
+The U-Boat's electric drive:

-The control cabinets for the 3 electric motors are located in Department VI, they each have 1,740 hp.
-A maximum travel time of 90 minutes was possible under full load.
-Three powerful electric motors and an additional crawl speed motor, which is particularly quiet, made it possible to go diving.
-The electric motors were powered by accumulators with a total capacity of 16,000 ampere hours (a car battery has approx. 60Ah).
-The accumulators were housed in 4 battery rooms, two each in compartments 2 and 4.
-When driving with the diesel engines, the 3 drive electric motors were used as a generator to charge the batteries.
-There is also the control cabinet for the creeping machine.
-This is an electric motor with 180 HP that only drives the central propeller and runs extremely quietly, so that you could enter the espionage area unnoticed.
+The control cabinets for the three electric motors, each with 1,740 hp, are located in section VI.
+In full-load operation, a maximum travel time of 90 minutes was possible.
+The three powerful electric motors and an additional crawl speed motor, which is particularly quiet, made it possible to travel at underwater speed.
+The electric motors were powered by accumulators with a total capacity of 16,000 ampere hours (for comparison: a car battery has approx. 60 Ah).
+The accumulators were housed in four battery rooms, two each in compartment II and compartment IV.
+While the diesel engines were running, the three propulsion electric motors were used as generators to charge the batteries.
+There is also a switch cabinet for the creeping machine.
+This is an electric motor with 180 HP, which only drives the central propeller and runs extremely quietly, so that it was possible to enter the espionage areas unnoticed.

 Section VII - Aft